As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 With all their benefits, you’re probably going to want to use sleep sacks for as long as possible.

-But when should you stop using a sleep sack?
+But when should you stop using them?

 There is no one size fits all as to when to stop using a sleep sack.